srvk/eesen-transcriber/README.md

 SEGMENTS ?= show.seg
 ```

-The default segmentation strategy done by LIUM is `show.seg` but we override it in `Makefile.options` to produce the maximum number of small segments.
-If you want to provide your own segmentation, have a look at the `run-segmented.sh` script.
+The default segmentation strategy done by LIUM is `show.seg` but we override it in `Makefile.options` to produce the maximum number of small segments, with the side effect of also assuming there is only one speaker.  (no per-speaker MFCC calculations) If you want to provide your own segmentation, have a look at the `run-segmented.sh` script.
 Briefly, it involves creating your own `show.seg`.

 ##### Scoring